These 10 techniques will help you dress in a way that makes you look as tall and lean as possible.

 You want to avoid stark contrast between your torso and legs.
 For example, wearing a white shirt with black pants.

 Instead, try to minimize contrast by wearing colors are more closely related.
-Here are three more examples of low contrast color combos you can try out:
+Here are a few more examples of low contrast color combos you can try out:

 Celebrities use this trick all the time to look taller on the red carpet.
 Assuming your clothes fit, this is probably the best way to maximize your height, or at the very least, avoid looking shorter.